lt-shy-john/covid19-vaccine-game-theory/README.md

 If you did not use `run` at the end, you will arrive to the interface.
 The program will ask your command prompt (capitals does not matter).

-* LOOK - View partner network.
+* LOOK - View contact network.
 * MODE - Change mode settings.
 * RUN/ START - Start the simulation.
 * SETTING - Set simulation settings.